 \subsection{\texttt{earnings}}

-The dataset studies the effects of heights and gender to the income in dollars~\citep{gelman2007data}.
-There are in total of $n=1192$ observations.
+The dataset studies the effects of heights and gender on income in dollars~\citep{gelman2007data}.
+There are in total $n=1192$ observations.
 Each observation $i$ contains the height $h_i\in\mathbb{R}^{+}$, the gender $g_i\in\{0,1\}$ and the income $e_i\in\mathbb{R}^{+}$.
 The model is

 During processing of the dataset the heights are centered, so we assign $\text{normal}(0,1)$ to all coefficients and $\text{log\_normal}(0,1)$ to $\sigma$ as priors.